Super Bowl LVII: First half

-After Kansas City won the coin toss and deferred their choice to the second half, Philadelphia began the game with the ball.
-Their first drive spanned 75 yards in 11 plays and featured two rushes by Jalen Hurts for 12 yards, and four completed passes—the longest of which was a 23-yard completion to DeVonta Smith.
-After the Eagles converted a third down from inside the Kansas City 5-yard-line, Hurts scored the game's first points with a 1-yard touchdown run to take a 7–0 lead.
-Kansas City responded with an 8-play, 75-yard drive that featured a 24-yard run by Isiah Pacheco.
-Patrick Mahomes also completed two passes to Travis Kelce, including an 18-yard touchdown pass to tie the score.
-Philadelphia's second drive produced the game's first three-and-out after a pass interference penalty set them back early.
-Kansas City did not take advantage, as several incompletions set up a 42-yard field goal attempt by Harrison Butker, which hit the left upright and was no-good.
-The Eagles began their next drive from their 32-yard-line and gained yardage on two Hurts rushes and two Hurts passes, in addition to a defensive offside penalty, before the first quarter ended.
+After Kansas City won the coin toss and deferred their choice to the second half, Philadelphia took the opening possession.
+Their first drive spanned 75 yards in 11 plays and featured two rushes for 12 yards by quarterback Jalen Hurts, also who completed four passes—the longest of which was a 23-yard completion to wide receiver DeVonta Smith.
+After the Eagles converted a third down from inside the Kansas City 5-yard line, Hurts scored the game's first points using the team's signature Tush Push play for a 1-yard touchdown run to take a 7–0 lead.
+Kansas City responded with a six-play, 75-yard drive that featured a 24-yard run by running back Isiah Pacheco.
+Quarterback Patrick Mahomes also completed two passes to tight end Travis Kelce: first for 20 yards, then for an 18-yard touchdown to tie the game at 7–7.
+Philadelphia's second drive produced the game's first three-and-out after an offensive pass interference penalty on wide receiver Zach Pascal set them back early.
+On the Chiefs' next drive, a 22-yard completion from Mahomes to Kelce set up a 42-yard field goal attempt by kicker Harrison Butker, but his kick hit the left upright, keeping the game tied.
+The Eagles began their next drive from their 32-yard line and gained yardage on two rushes and passes by Hurts, in addition to an offside penalty against defensive end Frank Clark, before the first quarter ended.
+On the first play of the second quarter, the Eagles retook the lead, 14–7, on a 45-yard touchdown pass from Hurts to wide receiver A. J. Brown.

-On the first play of the second quarter, Philadelphia retook the lead 14–7 with a 45-yard touchdown pass from Hurts to A. J. Brown.
-The Chiefs did not recover from a loss of yardage on the first play of their next drive, and they punted as a result of their first three-and-out.
-After a Hurts pass and a Kenneth Gainwell rush each gained nine yards, Hurts fumbled the ball while running into linebacker Nick Bolton, who recovered it bouncing off the ground in stride and ran 36 yards for a touchdown, tying the game.
-Hurts led the Eagles on another touchdown drive to take the lead.
-The Eagles converted a pair of fourth downs, one of them a 4th and 5 with a 28-yard scramble by Hurts, and later by drawing the Chiefs offside on 4th down for the other.
-Hurts finished the 71-yard drive with a 4-yard touchdown run that made the score 21–14.
-The Chiefs started their next drive well after gaining a first down in two plays leading into the two-minute warning, but they stalled from there and punted with 1:33 remaining in the half.
-During this drive, Mahomes reaggravated a high ankle sprain that he had suffered early in the season, though the Chiefs did not play any offensive snaps without him.
-Britain Covey returned the punt 27 yards to his own 43-yard-line, which, in addition to a 22-yard pass from Hurts to Brown near the end of the Eagles' next drive, helped put them into field goal range.
-Jake Elliott converted a 35-yard kick to increase Philadelphia's lead to ten points going into halftime.
+The Chiefs were forced to a three-and-out on their next drive.
+After a Hurts pass and a rush by running back Kenneth Gainwell each gained 9 yards, Hurts fumbled the ball while running into linebacker Nick Bolton, who recovered it in stride and ran it back 36 yards for a touchdown, tying the game again at 14–14.
+This would be Philadelphia's only turnover of the postseason.
+Hurts led the Eagles on another drive to retake the lead.
+Philadelphia converted a pair of fourth downs, first a 4th-and-5 with a 28-yard scramble by Hurts, and later by drawing defensive tackle Derrick Nnadi offside for the other.
+On the next play, Hurts finished the drive with a 4-yard touchdown run that made the score 21–14 in favor of Philadelphia.
+The Chiefs were forced to punt again with 1:33 remaining in the half.
+Prior to this, Mahomes re-aggravated a high ankle sprain that he had suffered earlier in the playoffs and was seen limping to the sideline after the play.
+However, unlike the Divisional round game against the Jacksonville Jaguars, the Chiefs did not play any further offensive snaps without him.
+Wide receiver Britain Covey returned the ensuing punt 27 yards to his own 43-yard line, which, in addition to a 22-yard pass from Hurts to Brown near the end of the Eagles' next drive, helped put them into field goal range.
+However, cornerback Trent McDuffie then made a crucial tackle on Gainwell to keep him in bounds after a 2-yard pass from Hurts, preventing the Eagles from having any chance at throwing to the end zone before halftime.
+The Eagles used their final timeout to stop the clock, and kicker Jake Elliott made a 35-yard field goal to increase their lead to 24–14 as time expired.